 Briefly describe your organization's goals and objectives.
-PROJECT TITLE: Cive a brief project eventions Give a brief project overview: Briefly describe the proposed project, and how does this project advance the mission of the organization?
+DDO JECT TITLE PROJECT TITLE: Give a brief project overview: Briefly describe the proposed project, and how does this project advance the mission of the organization? briefly describe the proposed project, and now does this project advance the mission of the organization.
 Does it build on existing programs or services?
 If so, how?
-Does it build on existing programs or services.
-It so, now.